graciellehigino/ms_range_interactions/manuscript.md

 mismatch between predators and preys can also be a result of taxonomic disagreement between the geographical and ecological data.
-Although *Canis aureus* has the same number of preys than *Caracal caracal*, none of the preys of the former occurs inside its original range, which results in 100% of range loss.
+Although *Canis aureus* has the same number of preys than *Caracal caracal*, none of the preys of the former occurs inside its original range, which results in complete range loss.

 Fig 02 - probably the species richness before and after?